 Performance Measures Category Achievement Percentage of Target Attained Internal Program Development (50%) The Internal Program Development Goals were 70 percent achieved in 2023.
-The management team's performance resulted in an achievement outcome of 35 percent which was lower than the pre-specified cap of 50 percent for this category of the goals.
-A description of performance in 2023 is set out below: 35% The Company expanded enrollment of Phase 2b multiple ascending dose studies for LYT-100 in healthy older adults to support proceeding in IPF, completed studies to support appropriate dosing and design of a pivotal trial in IPF, achieved Phase 1b study results with LYT-200 and generated data to support the initiation of Phase 2 studies of LYT-200 in leukemia and solid tumors, completed a Phase 1 study of LYT-300 to select doses for a Phase 2 study, nominated LYT-320 as an additional therapeutic candidate, generated a key publication in conjunction with a key collaborator and generated several patent allowances and issuances in the U.S. ÷ Strategic Goals (50%) The Strategic Goals were 66 percent achieved in 2023.
+The management team's performance resulted in an achievement outcome of 35 percer which was lower than the pre-specified cap of 50 percent for this category of the goal A description of performance in 2023 is set out below: The Company expanded enrollment of Phase 2b multiple ascending dose studies for LYT-100 in healthy older adults to support proceeding in IPF, completed studies to support a proceeding in IPF, achieved Phase 1b study result with LYT-200 and generated data to support the initiation of Phase 2 studies of LYT-2 in leukemia and solid tumors, completed a Phase 1 study of LYT-300 to select doses a Phase 2 study, nominated LYT-320 as an additional therapeutic candidate, generated a key publication in conjunction with a key collaborator and generated several patental lowances and issuances in the U.S. The Strategic Goals were 66 percent achieved in 2023.
+The management team's perfor resulted in an achievement outcome of 33 percent out of a pre-specified cap of 50 percent his category of the goals.
+A description of performance in 2023 is set out below: The Company extensively evaluated certain strategic transactions and options to enshareholder value, monetized PureTech's royalty in Karuna Therapeutics' KarXT for use the strategic transactions, financings and supported its Founded Entities to achieve ce strategic transactions, financings and grant funding.
+35% The Company expanded enrollment of Phase 2b multiple ascending dose studies for LYT-100 in healthy older adults to support proceeding in IPF, completed studies to support appropriate dosing and design of a pivotal trial in IPF, achieved Phase 1b study results with LYT-200 and generated data to support the initiation of Phase 2 studies of LYT-200 in leukemia and solid tumors, completed a Phase 1 study of LYT-300 to select doses for a Phase 2 study, nominated LYT-320 as an additional therapeutic candidate, generated a key publication in conjunction with a key collaborator and generated several patent allowances and issuances in the U.S. t Strategic Goals (50%) The Strategic Goals were 66 percent achieved in 2023.
 The management team's performance resulted in an achievement outcome of 33 percent out of a pre-specified cap of 50 percent for this category of the goals.
-A description of performance in 2023 is set out below: The Company extensively evaluated certain strategic transactions and options to enhance shareholder value, monetized PureTech's royalty in Karuna Therapeutics' KarXT for up to \$500 million, with \$100 million in cash paid up front, considered the further monetization of Founded Entity equity holdings and supported its Founded Entities to achieve certain strategic transactions, financings and grant funding.
-Other Achievements The management team evidenced further exceptional performance as described below: 7% The Company completed various strategic sourcing initiatives for new programs and strategic transactions, conducted extensive outreach to raise the corporate profile and cultivate new investors and analysts, conducted significant and robust activities to strengthen the Company's intellectual property portfolio and generated value accretion through the successful activities of certain Founded Entities, especially Karuna in light of its sale to Bristol Myers Squibb.
+A description of performance in 2023 is set out below: The Company extensively evaluated certain strategic transactions and options to enhance shareholder value, monetized PureTech's royalty in Karuna Therapeutics' KarXT for up to \$500 million, with \$100 million in cash paid up front, considered the further monetization of Founded Entity equity holdings and supported its Founded Entities to achieve certain strategic transactions, financings and grant funding. • Other Achievements The management team evidenced further exceptional performance as described below: 7% The Company completed various strategic sourcing initiatives for new programs and strategic transactions, conducted extensive outreach to raise the corporate profile and cultivate new investors and analysts, conducted significant and robust activities to strengthen the Company's intellectual property portfolio and generated value accretion through the successful activities of certain Founded Entities, especially Karuna in light of its sale to Bristol Myers Squibb.
 Pre-Specified Maximum Total 75%